Probing Short Gravity using Temporal Lensing: Author statement

 \section{Author statement}

-M.F. and H.P. jointly conceived the proposed setup and have contributed equally to the study of these systems.
-H.P. did the primary drafting of the manuscript along with diagram creation.
-M.F. participated in the final stages like editing and reviewing of the manuscript.
+H.P. and M.F. jointly conceived the proposed setup and the underlying ideas for the model.
+H.P. did the primary drafting of the manuscript along with diagram creation, and the relevant numerical analysis.
+M.F. provided timely suggestions and participated in the final stages of the project like editing and reviewing of the manuscript.
 Both the authors have agreed upon the results and ideas presented in the manuscript.
 None of the authors have any competing interests, financial or otherwise. {}